 Fighting In The Dark

 Doing things fascists can't do.
 Not doing things fascists want us to do.
-Doing thing fascists don't want us to do.
+Doing things fascists don't want us to do.
 Refusing the fascist offer.

 Sometimes words fail.
 This will probably be one of those times.
 Here goes anyway.